ArbelAmir/From-nand-2-tetris/README.md

 # from nand to tetris highlights

-Selected projects from nand 2 tetris.
+this repository contains a number of selected projects written for the "from nand 2 tetris" course.

-With the exception of Project 09 written in jack, a Java-based language dedicated to the course, the rest of the projects were written in Python.
+With the exception of Project 09 written in Jack language (a Java-like language dedicated to the course), the rest of the projects were written in Python.